leduckhai/Private-Archives/Anonymized_papers/README.md

-A folder to store anonymized papers that can't be uploaded to arxiv during the double-blind review period
+A folder to store all submited preprint papers that can't be uploaded to arxiv (due to double-blind review period or internal request)

 List of papers: